jcomeauictx/sourcebook/README.md

 A project to automate the process of making a book out of a git repository

-For a start, it just prints up some numbered source files for taking to a coffeeshop and doing some offline coding.
+At the start, it just printed up some numbered source files for taking to a coffeeshop and doing some offline coding.
+Now it builds entire books, ready for upload to Amazon Kindle Direct Publishing (KDP).

-DeepSeek gave me the first few lines of tex code.
+DeepSeek gave me the first few lines of tex code, and since then it has grown rapidly.

 # developer's notes
 * [including markdown with `\markdownInput{filename}`](https://www.overleaf.com/learn/how-to/Writing_Markdown_in_LaTeX_Documents)